TomOrth/Open-Learning-Platform/README.md

 `git clone https://github.com/TomOrth/Open-Learning-Platform`

-Once cloned, `cd src` and then run the following commands to install dependcies
+Once cloned, cd into the repository, then `cd src` and then run the following commands to install dependcies

 `bundle install`
 `yarn install`